 All staff undergo safeguarding training focused on both children and staff.
 Additionally, staff members receive specialised training in Child Sexual Exploitation (CSE) and other relevant safeguarding topics.
 Children are also educated on safeguarding through themed key working sessions.
 Safeguarding encompasses not only the protection of children from intentional harm but also addresses a broad spectrum of issues related to their welfare, health, and safety.
 The Registered Manager, Responsible Individual and the DSL serve as the Designated Safeguarding Leads for the home.
 In the absence of the Registered Manager, the Responsible Individual is available to address any safeguarding concerns.
 Our safeguarding policies are readily accessible online for all staff and can be found in their email signatures for convenience.
 Both children and staff can request the home's safeguarding policy and related documents at any time.
 The home also maintains a distinct whistleblowing policy.
 Children receive key working sessions on safeguarding during their initial induction.
 The following policies are established at the home: Missing Persons, Managing Allegations Against staff and Volunteers, Anti-Bullying, E-Safety, Child Sexual Exploitation (CSE), Safeguarding Children from Radicalisation and Extremism, Female Genital Mutilation, Gang Involvement, Medication Management, Deprivation of Liberty, Code of Conduct for Staff and Volunteers, Complaints, Whistleblowing, Supervision, and Lone Working.
-Anyone wishing to obtain a copy of the home's safeguarding policy can contact the Responsible Individual at 0 is the home's Designated Safeguarding Lead she is a registered Social Worker with (DSL) can be contacted via email at Social Work England.
-Her registration number is .
-She can be contacted on
+Anyone wishing to obtain a copy of the home's safeguarding policy can contact the Responsible Individual at or via email at l is the home's Designated Safeguarding Lead (DSL) can be contacted via email at , she is a registered Social Worker with .
+She can be contacted on Social Work England.
+Her registration number is